 We invite public participation in decisions that affect drinking water quality.
-Opportunities for the Public to participate include Township Board meetings, special meetings, and plant tours.
-For more information about your water, or the contents of this report, call 269-465-3850.
+Opportunities for the Public to participate include Village Council meetings, special meetings, and facility tours.
+For more information about your water, or the contents of this report, call 269-422-1779.
 For more information about safe drinking water, visit the U.S. Environmental Protection Agency at www.epa.gov/safewater/.
-Consumer Confidence Reports will not be mailed.